Gauge theory and mixed state criticality: Criticality between different (SW)SSB patterns

-\paragraph{Criticality between different (SW)SSB patterns} Let us explore a critical model obtained by applying the $\mathcal{E}_{ZZ}$ operation to an intrinsically gapless SPT (igSPT) criticality \cite{Thorngren:2020wet}.
+Let us explore a critical model obtained by applying the $\mathcal{E}_{ZZ}$ operation to an intrinsically gapless SPT (igSPT) criticality \cite{Thorngren:2020wet}.
 Since igSPT models exhibit emergent 't Hooft anomalies in the IR and such anomalies forbid the existence of unique gapped ground states, such criticality may describe phase transitions between different SSB patterns.
 Let us consider the model of the effective gauge theory of the form

 Here, $K_0$ is again a sufficiently large positive constant and $\hat{X}_{j},\hat{Z}_{j}$ are generalized Pauli matrices acting on a $j$-th four-dimensional qudit space and satisfy $\hat{X}_{j}^4=\hat{Z}_{j}^4=1,\quad \hat{Z}_{j}\hat{X}_{j}=i\hat{X}_{j}\hat{Z}_{j}. $ In the unitary gauge, this model is written as